 Art, Music and Drama

 Art, Music and Drama are considered important aspects in a John Scottus education.
-All students can study art, sing in the choir, study drama and can participate in the school orchestra.
-Every year the school has two major productions and in particular in the past year students have performed the musical Oliver and the play Merchant of Venice.
+All students can study art, sing in the choir and study drama.
+Every year the school has a major drama production such as the Merchant of Venice play.
 A recent project to note was the Art Mosaic project where an imaginative school wall Mosaic was created to reflect the ethos of the school.
-Another project to note was in drama studies students wrote a script and produced a film titled “Gone Missing” which was presented as part of a film festival

 Physical Education and Sport